-This course introduces the theory and applications of causal inference methods for public health research, tailored for analyses of epidemiologic data.
-The practice of epidemiological and public health research requires causal thinking.
+This course introduces the theory and applications of causal inference methods for public health research.
 The rapid development of both the theoretical frameworks and applications of causal inference methods in recent years provides opportunities to improve the rigor of epidemiological research.
-The course starts by introducing the principles of causal logic including counterfactuals and probability logic.
-Next, it reviews epidemiological study designs and sources of biases, including misinterpretations of statistics.
-A significant amount of time is dedicated to the applications of causal diagrams in epidemiology, a powerful tool that can provide a basis for identifying variables that must be measured and controlled to obtain unbiased effect estimates.
-Students learn to apply specific common causal modeling techniques in epidemiological research using real-world and simulated data.
-Novel study designs that could strengthen causal inference in epidemiological research are discussed.
-Students leave the course with a basic knowledge of causal inference methods to apply in their own research and the ability to further explore the causal inference literature.
+The course covers topics such as (i) the principles of causal logic including counterfactuals and probability logic, (ii) epidemiological study designs and sources of biases including misinterpretations of statistics, (iii) applications of causal diagrams in epidemiology, (iv) applications of causal modeling techniques in epidemiological research using real-world and simulated data.
+Students leave the course with a basic knowledge of causal inference methods to apply in their own research projects and the ability to further explore the causal inference literature.
+This is an introductory-level course for causal inference methods with a focus on epidemiological research using observational data.
+Students interested in the theoretical and mathematical basis of causal inference methods should consider taking BIS 537.
 Prerequisites: EPH 508 and either BIS 505 or CDE 534.
-Other equivalent classes would require permission of the instructor.
+Other equivalent classes would require the permission of the instructor.
 Programming experience is also required.

-CDE 567a, Injury and Violence as Public Health Issues Linda DeGutis

-This course focuses on the contemporary burden of injuries and violence, with an emphasis on models and methods for studying and preventing injuries and violence.
+CDE 567a, Injury and Violence as Public Health Issues Linda Degutis This course focuses on the contemporary burden of injuries and violence, with an emphasis on models and methods for studying and preventing injuries and violence.
 The first part of the course focuses on the history of injury and violence epidemiology and prevention, as well as the risk factors for, and distribution of, morbidity and mortality related to injuries and violence in the United States and globally.
 The remainder of the course focuses on specific types of injury and violence events, research and interventions to prevent and mitigate injury and violence, linkages between research and practice in the field of injury and violence prevention, as well as policy and legal issues in injury and violence prevention.
+This course meets primarily online via Zoom video conferencing software, with in-person meetings during weeks 1 and 13.